hiiamboris/red-mezz-warehouse-gitlab-mirror/assert.md

 ### Guidelines

-1. **Do write** unit tests, especially for functions without side effects and those you share with the others.
+1. **Do write** unit tests and parameter assertions, especially for functions without side effects and those you share with the others.

+   Often when developing a solution we make assumptions about how our code works and how our data looks (e.g. `x` will be positive, and `f` should only return a `string`).
+If we don't write down these assumptions right away while our mind is deep in the problem, we'll forget them and when they will fail we'll have to fully reconstruct the logic of that code in our head to recall what assumptions we made while writing it and why.
+Writing them down saves a lot of time later.

    If your function requires I/O, isolate I/O from algorithms used and write tests for those algorithms.

 2. **Keep** tests for every function **right after** it's definition.
 This way:
-   - you will always immediately know what code is covered by tests and what isn't
+   - you will always immediately know what code is *covered* by tests and what isn't
-   - your tests will be kept in sync with changes in the function
+   - your tests will be *kept in sync* with changes in the function
-   - tests will automatically run every time you include the function<br><br>
+   - tests will automatically run every time you include the function, so you will know it's *not regressed*
+   - this practice *allows you* to *trust* this code and when you hit a bug you will *know it's not here*, and will look at other possibilities<br><br>

+   Of course, this will also work in separate test files, which have their use cases as well.

 3. In complex programs after you modify some shared state, and you expect this state to honor some constraints, do **test those constraints** after the change.
 This may save your time spent on debugging.

-4. Know that they may fail to work at all because of preprocessor bugs.
+4. Know that they assertions fail to work at all because of preprocessor bugs.
 In that case try re-including `assert.red` within that particular source file.

 5. `#assert` design principle is: *succeed fast, fail informatively*.